finos/SymphonyElectron/README.md

 ## About:

-SymphonyElectron is a desktop client of the Symphony Communication Platform built for macOS, Windows 10 and Windows 7.
-We've built this using the popular [electron](https://github.com/electron/electron) framework to support cross platform desktop apps loaded in a chromium container
+SymphonyElectron is a desktop client of the Symphony Communication Platform built for macOS, Windows 10, Windows 7 and Linux (experimental)
+.
+We've built this using the popular [electron](https://github.com/electron/electron) framework to support cross platform desktop apps loaded in a chromium container.

 ## Contributing